usmaanalii/javascript/JavaScript30/analysis.md

 In this case, the coordinates will change when a new target is hovered over.

-Adding the elements offsets from the targetted element can counteract this.
+Adding the elements offsets from the targeted element can counteract this.
 An example is shown below

 ``` javascript